ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 # Percent value calculation

-Here, _Input percent_ will be used.
+Here, input percent will be used.

 You should know the value of the amounts which will be used to apply the percent calculation.
 It's defined by the additional amount definition in the *Base On Lines* field and the **Document Amount Type Dependencies** panel (also known as **Base Additional Amounts**).